Director of Information Technology Services Salary

 Popular Skills for Director of Information Technology Services

-Survey participants wield an impressively varied skill set on the job.
-Most notably, facility with Information Technology Infrastructure Library, Budget Management, and Strategic Planning are correlated to pay that is significantly above average, leading to increases of 24 percent, 9 percent, and 8 percent, respectively.
-Those listing Windows NT / 2000 / XP Networking as a skill should be prepared for drastically lower pay.
-Windows Operating System General Use and Network Management / Administration also typically command lower compensation.
+Directors of IT Services seem to require a rather large skill set.
+Most notably, skills in Information Technology Infrastructure Library, Budget Management, Strategic Planning, and People Management are correlated to pay that is above average, with boosts between 7 percent and 17 percent.
+Those listing Windows Operating System General Use as a skill should be prepared for drastically lower pay.
+Network Management / Administration and Microsoft Office also typically command lower compensation.
 Those familiar with Project Management also tend to know Budget Management and IT Security & Infrastructure.

 Pay by Experience Level for Director of Information Technology Services